The earliest phases of CNO enrichment in galaxies: Early chemical enrichment: the gaseous medium of high-redshift galaxies

-Finally, the third path begins with pre-enrichment from massive Pop~III SNe ($m_{\rm Pop \: III}> 50$~M$_{\odot}$), resulting in high $\rm log(N/O)> -0.5$ values.
-This path shows an initial decreasing trend in metallicity with an approximately constant $\rm log(N/O)$ value, followed by a subsequent increase.
-The initial decline in $\rm log(O/H)$ is attributed to the dilution due to the infall of pristine gas, followed by a chemical enrichment path similar to the one of the previous scenario, predominantly driven by the contribution of successive generations of Pop~II stars.
+{As the second burst begins, fueled by infall of gas of primordial chemical composition, a second episode of pre-enrichment by Pop~III stars occurs which, together with the cumulative enrichment from the first burst, establishes the starting point of the new evolutive track.
+Following this initial phase, the chemical evolution is predominantly driven by Pop~II star formation, dominating the later stages of evolution.
+This path shows an initial decreasing trend in metallicity with an approximately constant $\rm log(N/O)$ value.
+The initial decline in $\rm log(O/H)$ is attributed to the dilution due to the infall of pristine gas, followed by chemical enrichment predominantly driven by the contribution of successive generations of Pop~II stars.}

-The $\rm log(N/O)$ values predicted by our GCE model intercept the value observed in GN-z11 within the uncertainties approximately at $t \lesssim 30$~Myr from the beginning of galaxy formation.
-This suggests that the extreme N-enhancement observed at high redshift can be obtained by accounting for a pre-enrichment of the ISM from massive Pop~III stars with $m_{\rm Pop \: III} \ge 50$~M$_{\odot}$ ending their lives as faint SNe.
-Notably, at the epoch of the observation the predicted star formation rate is $26$ M$_{\odot} \: \rm yr^{-1}$, in agreement with the observed value, $\sim 21^{+22}_{-10}$ M$_{\odot}$ yr$^{-1} $, and the stellar age is 20~Myr, which is comparable to the estimated value of $\sim 24^{+20}_{-10}$~Myr \citep{Tacchella23}.
+{The $\rm log(N/O)$ values predicted by our GCE model intercept the value observed in GN-z11 within the uncertainties after $100$~Myr from the beginning of galaxy formation.
+Setting the start of star formation at 340~Myr after the Big Bang in the model makes the predicted abundance to agree with the observed one at $z \simeq$~10.6.
+This suggests that the extreme N-enhancement observed at high redshift can be obtained by accounting for a pre-enrichment of the ISM from massive Pop~III stars with $m_{\rm Pop \: III} \ge$ 50--85~M$_{\odot}$ ending their lives as faint SNe.
+Notably, at the epoch of the observations the predicted star formation rate is $26$ M$_{\odot} \: \rm yr^{-1}$, in agreement with the observed value, $\sim 21^{+22}_{-10}$ M$_{\odot}$ yr$^{-1} $, and the average stellar age is 20~Myr, which is comparable to the estimated value of $\sim 24^{+20}_{-10}$~Myr \citep{Tacchella23}.}

 In conclusion, we hereby propose an alternative scenario to reproduce the observed high log(N/O) ratio observed in GN-z11 (and in other high-redshift extreme N-emitters) in which, before being observed, the galaxy underwent pre-enrichment by massive faint Pop~III SNe.